RyanClementsHax/notes/cloud/aws/aws.md

   - aws's offering to compete with google docs
 - x-ray
   - developer tools to figure out if something is broken
+  - good for microservices
+  - end to end view of requests as they travel through an application
+  - map of application's underlying components
 - kenesis
   - realtime streaming
   - analytics